floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml.md

   - type: basic
 ```

-If you don't want to use password-based authentication, replace the entry`- type: basic` by the new configuration.
-If you want to continue to use password-based authentication besides SAML, just add the new configuration below.
+If you don't want to use password-based authentication, replace the entry`- type: basic` with the new configuration.
+If you're going to continue to use password-based authentication besides SAML, just add the new configuration below.
 The following examples assume that you have removed the password-based authentication.

 The minimal `sg_frontend_config.yml` configuration for SAML looks like this: